jimmy-liew1/my-notes/content/index.md

 ---
 title: Welcome to My Notes
 ---
-Hello and welcome to My Notes, which I fondly refer to as my digital garden, inspired by the wonderful concept from [Jacky Zhao](https://jzhao.xyz/posts/networked-thought#how-i-garden).
+Hello and welcome to My Notes, which I fondly refer to as my digital garden.
 Here, you’ll find a collection of my thoughts, ideas, and knowledge—some fully formed, others still in the budding stages.

 This space is a living, breathing entity where ideas can grow and evolve.
 I believe in the power of feedback and collaboration to refine and expand these thoughts.
 Your insights and suggestions are invaluable to me, and I encourage you to share them freely.
 If you have any thoughts or ideas, please don’t hesitate to send me an email.